Natalie Anne Kyriacou

-Natalie Anne Kyriacou OAM (born 1988 in Melbourne, Australia) is an Australian social activist, social entrepreneur and environmentalist.
+Natalie Anne Kyriacou OAM (born 1988 in Melbourne, Australia) is an Australian environmentalist, social justice advocate and author.
 She was appointed the Medal of the Order of Australia for her ‘services to wildlife and environmental conservation and education’ in 2018.
-She has served on the board of University of Melbourne’s Animal Ethics Committee and is presently a member of the International Union for the Conservation of Nature.
-She is serving on the advisory board of the Women Leaders Institute.
-She is also known as the founder and current CEO of My Green World which she founded in 2012 to promote wildlife and environmental conservation issues.
+She is a board director at the Foundation for National Parks and Wildlife, as well as CARE Australia.
+In 2023, she joined the UNESCO Green Citizens initiative as a Pathfinder.
+She is also known as the founder and current CEO of My Green World, which she founded in 2012 to promote wildlife and environmental conservation issues.

 Biography

 Kyriacou was born in Melbourne, Australia.
 She holds a Bachelor of Journalism and a Master of International Relations from the University of Melbourne.
-She is the former Australian Director of Dogstar Foundation.
-In 2012 she founded My Green World.
-In 2016, Kyriacou developed the environmental education and virtual conservation app, World of the Wild as the part of her wildlife and environmental conservation advocacy which drew considerable media attention.
+She is the former Australian Director of veterinary aid charity Dogstar Foundation.
+In 2012, she founded My Green World.
+In 2016, Kyriacou developed the wildlife and environmental education and conservation app, World of the Wild, as the part of her wildlife and environmental conservation advocacy, which drew considerable media attention.
 In 2018, she was appointed the Medal of the Order of Australia for her ‘services to wildlife and environmental conservation and education’.
-In the same year, she has been the finalist of Young Champion of the Earth, organized by United Nations Environment Programme and was featured in Forbes 30 Under 30.
+In the same year, she was the finalist for Young Champion of the Earth, organised by the United Nations Environment Programme and was featured in Forbes 30 Under 30.
 She also received 2020 Young Achiever Award for the Hellenic Australian Chamber of Commerce and Industry.
+In 2022, she was named as one of Australia's Top Innovators by The Australian.
+In August 2025, Kyriacou published Nature’s Last Dance: Tales of Wonder in an Age of Extinction with Affirm Press.